-The net cash inflow of \$15.31 million from investing activities resulted from \$15.24 million sale of investments and distributions received from investments, \$8.69 million sale of real estate and \$12.96 million distributions received from our investments that are considered return of capital, offset by \$18.70 million real estate acquisitions through our subsidiaries, \$1.62 million purchases of equity investments, \$1.16 million payment on the contingent liability and \$0.10 million payment of investment acquisition advance.
+The net cash inflow of \$15.31 million from investing activities resulted from (i) the sale of investments, and distributions received from investments of \$15.24 million, (ii) the sale of real estate of \$8.69 million of and (iii) distributions received from our investments that are considered return of capital of \$12.96 million, offset by cash outflow from (i) real estate acquisitions through our subsidiaries of \$18.70 million, (ii) purchases of equity investments of \$1.62 million, (iii) payment on the contingent liability of \$1.16 million and (iv) payment of investment acquisition advance of \$0.10 million.

-The net cash inflow of \$0.45 million from financing activities resulted from \$13.42 million issuance of preferred stock, \$3.24 million additional mortgage borrowings, and \$0.45 million proceeds from capital pending acceptance, offset by \$8.86 million payments on existing mortgage note payables, \$4.47 million payments of dividends, \$1.59 million redemption of common stock, \$1.21 million payments of syndication cost, \$0.45 million capital distributions to non-controlling interests holders, \$0.03 million redemption of preferred stock, \$0.03 million payments of finance lease liabilities, and \$0.02 million payment on note payable.
+The net cash inflow of \$0.45 million from financing activities resulted from (i) the issuance of preferred stock of \$13.42 million, (ii) additional mortgage borrowings of \$3.24 million, and (iv) proceeds from capital pending acceptance \$0.45 million, offset by (i) payments on existing mortgage note payables of \$8.86 million, (ii) payments of dividends of \$4.47 million, (iii) redemption of common stock of \$1.59 million, (iv) payments of syndication cost amounting to \$1.21 million, (v) capital distributions to non-controlling interests holders amounting to \$0.45 million, (vi) redemption of preferred stock of \$0.03 million, (vii) payments of finance lease liabilities of \$0.03 million, and (viii) payment on note payable of \$0.02 million.